 You’ll also need to confirm you have the air supply connected for enough working pressure and the positioner output connected to the valve actuator.
 Yes, lots of steps before the actual control valve calibration, but you must do them all for your procedure to work.

-Now we begin the control valve calibration!
-First, you need to supply 4 milliamps (mA) to set the zero position.
+To begin the control valve calibration, first, you need to supply 4 milliamps (mA) to set the zero position.
 Then, you’ll supply 20 mA and adjust the span using the flapper.
-The video below will explain the supply and output pressure to make sure you provide the right pressure to the actuator.

 When you finish the span adjustment, check the zero.
 You may need to do it again.
 You’ll go back and forth between zero and span until you have the correct travel.
 Last but not least, you need to ramp up and down the valve’s travel, using 4, 8, 12, 16 and 20 mA.

 That pretty much covers it, the process of control valve calibration.
 To know more about such products, you can get in touch with our engineers!